-6 Meta-thoughts on biomathematics
+5 Meta-thoughts on biomathematics

-We have seen in Sections 2 and 5 that the bio-operations are quite different from the usual arithmetical operations.
-Indeed, even more striking than the quantitative differences between a virtual DNA computer and an electronic computer are the qualitative differences between the two.
+We have seen in Section 2 that the bio-operations are quite different from the usual arithmetical operations.
+Indeed, even more striking than the quantitative differences between a virtual DNA computer and an electronic computer (the DNA computer winning the comparison on most fronts) are the qualitative differences between the two.